PicnicSupermarket/dbt-score/docs/get_started.md

 dbt-score lint --run-dbt-parse
 ```

-To lint only a selection of models, the argument `--select` can be used.
-It
+To lint only a selection of models or sources, the argument `--select` can be
-accepts any
+used.
+It accepts any
 [dbt node selection syntax](https://docs.getdbt.com/reference/node-selection/syntax):

 ```shell